Where is the Evidence for Evidence-Based Therapies?

 Academic researchers have usurped and appropriated the term “evidence based” to refer to a group of therapies conducted according to instruction manuals (“manualized” therapies).
 The other things these therapies have in common are that they are typically brief, highly scripted, and almost exclusively identified with CBT.
 The term “evidence-based therapy” is also, de facto, a code word for “not psychodynamic.”

 It seems not to matter that scientific research shows that psychodynamic therapy is at least as effective (see my original research article, The Efficacy of Psychodynamic Psychotherapy or for a popularized version, see Getting to Know Me: What's behind psychoanalysis).
 Advocates of “evidence-based therapy” often denigrate psychodynamic treatment (or rather, their mistaken stereotypes and caricatures of it).
 When they use the term “evidence based,” it is often with an implicit wink and a nod and the unspoken message: “Manualized treatment is Science.
 Psychodynamic treatment is superstition.”

 Some explanation is in order, since this is not how things are usually portrayed in textbooks or university classrooms.
 In past decades, most psychotherapists practiced psychodynamic therapy or were strongly influenced by psychodynamic thought.
-Psychodynamic therapies aim at enhancing self-knowledge in the context of a deeply personal relationship between therapist and patient.
+Psychodynamic therapies aim at enhancing self-knowledge in the context of a meaningful relationship between therapist and patient.